vardhandongre/Applied-Machine-Learning/Resources/README.md

-This folder contains some resources that I used for understanding this subject.
+This page contains a collection of resources that I used for understanding this subject.
 Some were recommended readings for courses I took at University of Illinois, Urbana-Champaign.

 #### Textbooks:
   * [Goodfellow, Ian, Yoshua Bengio, and Aaron Courville.
 Deep learning.
 MIT press, 2016](https://www.deeplearningbook.org/) (CS 547 Deep Learning)